 Don’t be afraid to experiment with the fillings.
 Let me know what inventions you came up with!

-- Add first two ingredients to mixing bowl and mix on hight speed until soft peaks form, about 1-2 minutes.
+Add cream and powdered sugar to mixing bowl and mix on hight speed until soft peaks form, about 1-2 minutes.

 - Add Nutella, mix on high for 30-60 seconds more.